BitPadLabs/Budsy-Site/terms.md

 - Attempt to gain unauthorized access to our systems or networks

 ### 3.3 Legal Compliance
-You are solely responsible for ensuring that your use of the App and any cannabis consumption you track complies with all applicable local, state, and federal laws.
+You are solely responsible for ensuring that your use of the App and any cannabis consumption you record complies with all applicable local, state, and federal laws.

 ## 4. Privacy and Medical Data

 ### 4.1 Data Protection
-Budsy is designed with privacy in mind.
+budsyapp is designed with privacy in mind.
 The App:
 - Stores data locally on your device by default
 - Does not collect personal medical information without your consent
 - Follows HIPAA-inspired privacy principles